blakazulu/mcp-image-server/README.md

 - *"Generate a logo design with a geometric phoenix, minimalist style, blue and orange colors"*
 - *"Make a fantasy landscape with floating islands and waterfalls at sunset"*

+### UI/UX Design Examples:

+- *"Design a modern login screen for a mobile banking app"*
+- *"Create a dashboard layout for a fitness tracking website"*
+- *"Generate an e-commerce product page UI design"*
+- *"Make a dark mode settings screen for an iOS app"*

 ### Choose Different Styles:

 - *"Create a watercolor painting of a garden"*